tobymao/18xx/lib/engine/ability/README.md

 Modified station token placement

 - `hexes`: Array of hex coordinates where this ability may be used
+- `city`: Index of the city on the hex where this ability may be used, if multiple cities are there
 - `price`: Price for placing token
 - `teleport_price`: If present, this ability may be used to place a token without connectivity, for the given price.
+- `discount`: ratio discount from the normal price, e.g., `0.25` takes 25% off
+  the token price
-- `extra`: If true, this ability may be used in addition to the turn's normal token placement step.
+- `extra_action`: If true, this ability may be used in addition to the turn's normal token placement step.
+Default false.
+- `from_owner`: If true, this ability uses a token from the owning corporation's charter; if false, an additional token is created.
 Default false.
 - `cheater`: If an integer is given, this token will be placed into a city at whichever is the lowest unoccupied slot index of the following: a regular slot in the city; the `cheater` value; one slot higher than the city actually has,